 Head back towards the corner and turn right up the stairs to the church’s “porch” if you will.
 Up here you’ll see two tall black stones typically with wreaths or candles at the base.
 This is the memorial to the victims of the Heydrich terror created by sculptor Marie Šeborová and dedicated in 2010.

 While the main Operation Anthropoid memorial pays tribute to the “heroes” of the operation, this memorial remembers those who assisted them in their efforts.
 This includes family members and strangers alike who helped hide them, feed them, and provide them with contacts after the assassination attempt.
 These people were subsequently arrested and killed at Mauthausen Concentration Camp.
-To see the full inscription, check out this page.

 The National Memorial to the Heroes of the Heydrich Terror